Nuclear Power in Iran

 Further nuclear power capacity

-The AEOI originally said that construction of unit 2 at Bushehr was to proceed and that feasibility studies for a further 5000 MWe had been ordered.
+The AEOI originally said that construction of a second unit in Bushehr province was to proceed and that feasibility studies for a further 5000 MWe had been ordered.
 Then in December 2008 it said that the next step would be two new 1000 MWe plants nearby, with Bushehr unit 2 shelved.
-In May 2012 a 1000 MWe unit 2 at Bushehr was again announced, with construction involving foreign contractors to begin by March 2014.
-There was further mention in August, September and November 2013.
+In May 2012 a 1000 MWe Bushehr unit 2 was again announced, with construction involving foreign contractors to begin by March 2014.
+There was further public mention in August, September and November 2013.
+In February 2014 AEOI gave the starting date as April 2014 or in the following months.
 Russia obtained agreement from AEOI that this would be built from scratch, without trying to integrate it into the German-built structure.
 It is likely to be a similar VVER-1000 (V-392) without the special adaptations to Siemens design.
 Russia has noted that intergovernmental agreements would need updating and refining.

 The Nuclear Power Production & Development Company of Iran (NPPD), closely associated with AEOI, had invited bids in 2007 to construct two large third-generation PWR nuclear reactors – 1000 to 1600 MWe each – near Bushehr, to come on line about 2016.
-It is not known whether any bids were received.
+It is not known whether any bids were received then, but anything there would now be a Rosatom VVER project.
+Russia is the only envisaged source of nuclear power technology as of 2013, as various government spokesmen set forth hopes and needs.

 In May 2007 the AEOI said it was planning to build an indigenous 360 MWe light water reactor at Darkhowin/Darkhovain on the Karun River in Khuzestan province in the west, close to Iraq at the head of the Gulf.
 Two Framatome 950 MWe plants were about to be built here in 1970s, and two 300 MWe Chinese plants were planned in the 1990s.
 The head of NPPD denied that these new ones would use Chinese technology and in October 2008 announced that their design would begin shortly and be completed in six years.
 In 2011 AEOI said that it planned a 360 MWe plant there, and that its design was well underway, and in May 2012 AEOI said the design of the light water reactor was finished.
 A further announcement in February 2013 confirmed planning intention for a 360 MWe plant.
 In May 2013 a senior government official said that Iranian experts were designing a 300 MWe light water reactor for Darkhowin, under IAEA supervision.
 The IAEA has requested, but to early 2013 at least, apparently not been given, design information on this proposed plant.